Seal it or strip it? The question Portsmouth building owners keep asking

 - Put the plan into action, monitor it and review it

-Nothing in that list says remove.
-Sound asbestos cement that is sealed, recorded and monitored is being managed exactly as the regulations intend, usually at a fraction of the cost of stripping and replacing the roof.
+Nowhere in that list does it say you have to remove anything.
+Sound asbestos cement that’s sealed, recorded and monitored is being managed exactly as the regulations intend.
+Most of the time, this costs a fraction of what it would to strip and replace the roof.

 Where encapsulation stops being the right answer

-We would rather lose a job than coat a roof that should come off.
-Encapsulation is not appropriate where sheets are widely cracked, holed or brittle, where the cement has degraded to a soft, friable state, or where storm damage and structural movement have compromised the roof as a whole.
-It is also limited strictly to asbestos cement products.
-Insulation board, lagging and sprayed coatings are licensable materials, and work on them belongs with an HSE-licensed removal contractor.
-If our survey finds any of this on your Portsmouth building, the report will say so plainly, and we will point you towards removal rather than dress up a failing roof.
+We’d rather walk away from a job than coat a roof that needs to come off.
+Encapsulation isn’t right if the sheets are widely cracked, holed or brittle.
+It’s not for cement that’s turned soft and crumbly, or if storm damage and structural movement have wrecked the roof as a whole.
+And it’s only for asbestos cement products.
+Insulation board, lagging and sprayed coatings are all licensable materials, and that work belongs with an HSE-licensed removal contractor.
+If our survey finds any of that on your Portsmouth building, the report will say it plainly.
+We’ll point you towards removal, not try to gloss over a failing roof.

 How an enquiry runs

-Everything starts with a condition survey.
-We inspect and photograph the sheets, fixings, rooflights, gutters and supporting structure, then issue a written report: a clear yes, a no, or a list of repairs needed before coating becomes viable.
-We are based in the South East, so Portsmouth sits within our core working area, and we carry out coating works across England.
-The survey gives you two things at once: evidence for your asbestos management plan, and a costed, compliant alternative to removal where the roof has the condition to justify it.
-Reports are written in plain English, with photographs keyed to a roof plan so you can see exactly which sheets, fixings and rooflights are being described.
+Every job starts with a condition survey.
+We inspect and photograph the sheets, fixings, rooflights, gutters and supporting structure.
+Then we give you a written report.
+It’s a clear yes, a no, or a list of repairs you’d need before coating makes sense.
+We’re based in the South East, so Portsmouth is right in our main working area, and we coat roofs across the whole of the UK.
+The survey gives you two things at once: evidence for your asbestos management plan, and a costed, compliant alternative to removal, provided the roof is in good enough shape to justify it.
+We write our reports in plain English, with photos linked to a roof plan so you can see exactly which sheets, fixings and rooflights we’re talking about.